liuyuanlin/water/README.md

 # water
-A  game server architecture framework based on golang
+A  game server  framework based on golang